BeatrisIlieva/devto-articles/unpublished-articles/asynchronous-programming.md

 Meanwhile;
 ```

-The result is still the same namely because synchronous actions ALWAYS execute before asynchronous ones.
+This happens because synchronous actions always execute before asynchronous ones, even if the delay is set to 0.
+The callback is still placed in the event queue and will only be executed after the current stack is cleared.

 ##### Promises

-A Promise is a JavaScript object that represents a value that may be available in the future, or never.
+A Promise is a JS object that represents a value that may be available in the future, or never.
 It is commonly used to handle asynchronous operations, such as fetching data from a server.

-###### Why Use Promises

-Imagine a user clicks a button to load additional content.
-Instead of freezing the entire webpage while waiting for the server's response, a Promise allows the code to continue running and updates the UI when the data arrives.

 ###### Promise States